 Problem Possible cause Corrective action After inserting the replacement ESM, all of the drive slots in the EXP100 enclosure into which the replacement ESM was inserted are shown in the Physical view of the Storage Subsystem Management window as empty slots.
 These drive slots were shown with optimal drives before the replacement ESM was inserted.
 An EXP100 R2 or R3 ESM was inserted into an EXP100 enclosure that already contains an EXP100 R1 ESM.
-Remove the newly inserted ESM.
-Contact IBM technical support, your IBM reseller, or your IBM representative for the EXP100 R1 ESM CRU part number 24P8814.
 A drive or drives are marked failed after the replacement ESM was inserted and cause the array to be placed in a degraded state The cause could be either an ESM firmware version mismatch or a drive failure.
 Verify that there are no ESM firmware version incompatibilities.
 If the ESM firmware versions are compatible, right click the failed drive and select Reconstruct.
 If the drive reconstruction is successful and the drive becomes optimal, the drive is OK.
 If the drive is bad, it will fail during the reconstruction and you must replace it.
-Multiple drives are marked failed during the firmware download which cause the array to be placed in a failed state The cause of the problem cannot be determined.
-Contact IBM technical support for instructions on how to revive the array and troubleshoot the problem.
+Multiple drives are marked failed during the firmware download which cause the array to be placed in a failed state The cause of the problem cannot be determined. revive the array and troubleshoot the problem.
 An ESM drive firmware mismatch error is shown in the Recovery Guru.
 The replacement ESM module might have a firmware version that is incompatible with the one in the existing ESM module.
 You must upgrade the ESM firmware of both ESM modules to the same level immediately.
-See Table 16 on page 98 for corrective actions.
+See Table 19 on page 100 for corrective actions.